-The intent of the proposed Early Release Framework is not about determining 'who goes first' in terms of NBV phasing.
-Rather, it is intended to identify in a logical, objective manner 'OCP amendment-ready' sites that can advance ahead of other, much larger Sub areas in the NBV that require further planning, and where these early release sites can be readily incorporated into existing Neighbourhood Plans and associated land use policies.
+The intent of the proposed Framework is not about determining 'who goes first' in terms of NBV phasing and future development.
+Rather, it is intended to identify in a logical, objective manner 'OCP amendment-ready' sites that can advance ahead of other, much larger Sub-Areas in the NBV that require further planning, and where these early release sites can be readily incorporated into existing Neighbourhood Plans and associated land use policies.